lelou6666/nimbus-docs/phantom/webapp.rst

    If you are using a FutureGrid cloud, you can use *hello-cloud*, for example.
 5. If you like, you can provide User Data that will be provided on the VM via the EC2 or Nimbus metadata server.
-6. Click *Add* to add the cloud configuration to the list of clouds on the right.
+6. Click *Enable* to add the cloud configuration to the list of clouds on the right.

 You can now add aditional clouds if you like by repeating the above steps.

-Once you have added the clouds you would like to use, you can use the *Up* and *Down* buttons to change the launch priority of these clouds.
+Once you have enabled the clouds you would like to use, you can drag and drop the clouds change the launch priority of these clouds.
 Phantom will try to start as many VMs as it can (up to the maximum you specified) on the first cloud in the list before starting VMs on the second.

-When you are happy with the order you have selected, click the *Save* button at the top.
-Once saved,  you can now launch a domain using this launch configuration.
+When you are happy with the order you have selected, click the *Save* button Once saved,  you can now launch a domain using this launch configuration.

 Launching a domain